elizabethchase/elizabethchase.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my website!
 I am in the final year of my PhD in biostatistics at the University of Michigan, advised by Drs.
-Philip Boonstra and Jeremy Taylor.
+Philip Boonstra and Jeremy M.G.
+Taylor.

 My statistical research falls in a couple of domains: statistical shrinkage, Bayesian nonparametrics, Bayesian modeling, and survival analysis.